Zeioth/distroupdate.nvim/README.md

 * **Is this plugin automatic?** NO. This plugin will do nothing unless you run one of its commands.
 * **Where do the updates come from?** From your own git repo.
 You are the only one in control.

-## Roadmap

-* We should provide a option to use a service different than GitHub.